telerik/xamarin-forms-docs/controls/popup/popup-key-features.md

 ## Modal popup

 You could define whether the popup will be modal or not through the **IsModal** Boolean property.
-When **IsModal** is *True*, the UI behind the popup gets inactive and cannot be used until the popup is closed.
+In both cases, the UI behind the popup gets inactive and cannot be used until the popup is closed.
+For non-modal popups, however, you could easily focus on the content behind, by just clicking outside the popup.

 ## Applying overlay color